Mosaic workshop at Wintergreen Autumn 2025. Photo credit: Betty-Anne Howard

 Monday: Building Community & Learning About Mosaics

 Participants are free to arrive any time after 1:30 PM to settle in, explore the trails, and get to know one another.
+Beginning around 2:30 in the afternoon, Meg will give an introduction to ceramics and tiles, and you will have a chance to start your design.
 We will enjoy a meal together at around 6 PM and share aspirations for the week.
-After dinner, Meg will present a slide show to inspire you for the work ahead!

 Tuesday & Wednesday: Inspiration & Tile Design

-Tuesday and Wednesday will focus on creating porcelain tiles, to be used in your creation and perhaps in other work after leaving Wintergreen.
+Tuesday and Wednesday will focus on creating porcelain tiles, to be used in your mosaic piece and perhaps in other work after leaving Wintergreen.
 There will be plenty of time to take walks in the woods and be inspired by the work of each other as the designs take shape.

 Thursday: Glazing & Firing

-On Thursday you will glaze your tiles and they will be transported to Kingston in the afternoon for overnight glazing.
-We will take a break in the afternoon for a hike down one of Wintergreen’s trails or to walk the stone labyrinth.
+On Thursday you will glaze your tiles and they will be transported to Kingston in the afternoon for overnight firing.
+You will take a break in the afternoon – perhaps for a hike down one of Wintergreen’s trails or to walk the stone labyrinth.
+Or you can always spend the time reading that book that never gets read!
+Thursday evening we will have a campfire, weather permitting.

 Friday: Pique Assiette

 We will spend Friday morning preparing the other pieces for your artwork while the tiles cool.
 You will learn how to use a smash-bag and tile nippers to break plates and tiles down in size.
-On Friday afternoon you will start combining the porcelain tiles with the pique assiette.
-On Friday evening we will hear from Sue Lyon, and Kingston-based ceramicist (and the person whose kiln we will be using!).
+On Friday afternoon you will start combining your hand-made tiles with the pique assiette and begin gluing them in place.
+On Friday evening we will hear from Sue Lyon, a Kingston-based ceramicist (and the person whose kiln we will be using!).

 Saturday: Complete Assembly

-The goal on Saturday is to finish tiling by the end of the afternoon so that the acrylic tile glue can set up overnight in preparation for grouting on Sunday.
+The goal on Saturday is to finish tiling by the end of the afternoon so that the acrylic tile adhesive can set up overnight in preparation for grouting on Sunday.
+Saturday evening will celebratory — details to be determined — an art show, wine & cheese & appetizers & tapas & conversation!

 Sunday: Grout & Finishing

 On Sunday we will grout our projects.
 Depending on the size of the item this could take from one to three hours.
-We will end the weekend with a display of everything that has been created with a photo of artifacts and artists.
+We will end the workshop after lunch, with a display of everything that has been created with a photo of artifacts and artists.

 FACILITATOR